-MacBook Pro (2021) vs MacBook Pro (2020): Clear choice?
+MacBook Pro (2021) vs. MacBook Pro (2022): Clear choice?

 Still a powerful choice

 The 14-inch MacBook Pro is a beast with all of the latest Apple laptop features.
-Still, it's going to cost you at least two grand to get started and much more than the 13-inch model.
+Still, it's going to cost you at least two grand to get started, which is much more than the 13-inch model.

 Pros